mathieu-benoit/mathieu-benoit.github.io/content/posts/2020/07/first-week-with-gcp.md

 - [Google Cloud App Engine](https://cloud.google.com/appengine)
 - [Google Kubernetes Engine](https://cloud.google.com/kubernetes-engine)

 I'm running all the commands below since I have installed locally, like explained above, the `gcloud`, `Docker` and `kubectl` CLIs.
-But you could also do this from within the Google Cloud Shell which has already the three of them installed too (yep, with a Docker daemon too to succesfully run your `docker` commands ;)).
+But you could also do this from within the Google Cloud Shell which has already the three of them installed too (yep, with a Docker daemon too to succesfully run all your `docker` commands ;)).

 ```
 # Clone the Git repo locally